cl3225/CHAZ.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  `MPI_ESM_MR_2002_ens000.nc`: netCDF containing latitide, longitude, maximum wind speed, and time of resulting ensemble

-## Example 2: Running CHAZ with Preprocessing
+## Example 2: Running CHAZ with Preprocessing ( Move some of the information here to the CHAZ-pre, and REMOVE this part)

 This example, like Example 1, runs one 40 intensity ensemble from the years 2000 through 2002; however, unlike Example 1, there is preprocessing.
 Download the Github repository.
 In the repository, there are `README.txt`, `Namelist.py`, `CHAZ.py`, and the following directories each containing a `README.txt`.